-Scroll down and learn more about our services, times, and fares on our Bradford to Wakefield Kirkgate trains, plus plenty of useful info on the relaxed and interesting city that is Wakefield.
+Scroll down and to learn more about our services, times, and fares on our Bradford to Wakefield Kirkgate trains, plus plenty of useful info on the relaxed and interesting city that is Wakefield.
 Alternatively, visit our journey planner and book your tickets today.

 How frequent are Bradford to Wakefield Kirkgate train times?